A new vector of cybersecurity threats is on the rise – this time in hardware security.

 Side-channel attacks, such as Differential Power Analysis (DPA), Electromagnetic Emissions Analysis (EMEA), especially its Differential Electromagnetic Analysis or DEMA variety, Fault Injection Analysis (FIA), etc., are relatively easy and cheap to mount against cryptographically protected devices.

-To launch a side-channel attack, all that the bad actor needs are physical access to the target device or facility, an oscilloscope, a computer with statistical analysis software and a couple of parts easily found online.
+To launch a side-channel attack, all that the bad actor needs are physical access or close proximity to the target device or facility, an oscilloscope, a computer with statistical analysis software and a couple of parts easily found online.

 The process of trace collection can be performed by virtually anyone without a technical background, and it may take anywhere from a couple of hours to several days, depending on the device’s complexity and built-in protection.